lnxusr1/query-commander/docs/configuration/connections.md

 !!! note
     When using AWS Secrets Manager the Secret Name is substituted for the Connection Name so you do not need to specify a "name" attribute separately in the JSON data.

+!!! important
+    You can override the **type** attribute of the connections using the Environment variable **CONNECTIONS_TYPE**.
+Presently the only practical value for the environment variable is *secretsmanager* as the default is to use the *config* value.

 Permissions for AWS Secrets Manager access to the Query Commander runtime must include **ListSecrets** and **GetSecretValue**.
 A simple policy example is shown below:

 ``` json